Best UK home solar panel & battery tariffs 2026

 FAQs: best UK home solar panel and battery tariffs 2026

-Do I need a battery to benefit from an export tariff?
+Do I need a battery to benefit from a solar export tariff?

-Do I need a smart meter for solar export?
+Do I need a smart meter for solar and battery tariffs?

 Can I have different suppliers for import and export?

 Still deciding?
-Use the comparison form and we’ll help you shortlist tariffs aligned to your home’s solar, battery and usage.
+Use the comparison form and we’ll match the right import + export combination to your home’s solar size, battery and usage profile.

 Trusted by UK homeowners